-Protectors will prolong the life of your investment my keeping the fill in, and keeping spills, and dust mites out.
-They will also provide a one more layer of protection for normal outer wear and tear.
+Protectors will prolong the life of your investment by keeping the fill inside, and keeping spills, and dust mites out.
+They will also provide one more layer of protection for normal wear and tear.

-How exactly should I clean my down comforters and pillows?
+How should I clean down comforters and pillows?